59de44955ebd/WinSetupShell/README.md

 - When you see the Windows 11 Setup window, press `Shift+F10` to open a CMD prompt.

-- Enter `D:\shell` to start the shell.
+- Enter `D:\shell` to start the shell. [*]

+- You can quit the shell by right-clicking on the start menu button and selecting "Quit" from the popup menu, you will then return to the naked Windows 11 setup window and can continue the Windows setup.
+Or select "Reboot" or "Shutdown" in the start menu to reboot resp. shut down the PC.

-Where "D" is a placeholder for the actual drive letter of your USB stick (NOT the drive letter of the booted system, loaded from boot.wim, which AFAIK is always "X").
+[*] "D" is a placeholder for the actual drive letter of your USB stick (NOT the drive letter of the booted system, loaded from boot.wim, which AFAIK is always "X").
 It will be the first letter, starting at "C", that is not used by existing volumes on your PC.
 If there are no (valid) volumes with drive letters, it will be "C", in my case it's "D".
 You can enter `echo list vol | diskpart` to see a list of all existing volumes and their letters.

 ## Network